isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Aug: Implementation and Adoption for Healthcare Impact.md

 She shared further about the I2Adopt grant, which is designed to evaluate the feasibility of implementing innovations, engage clinicians, healthcare clusters and policy divisions to address barriers, and provide strategies and resources to support adoption and scaling.
-She also shared examples of innovations that have benefitted from the I2Adopt grant, including aiTriage and FxMammo, a radiological computer-assisted detection and software intended to aid in the detection of breast cancer on acquired mammography images.</p>
+She also spotlighted examples of innovations that have benefitted from the I2Adopt grant, including aiTriage™ and FxMammo, a radiological computer-assisted detection and software intended to aid in the detection of breast cancer on acquired mammography images.</p>
 <p>On a whole, the webinar highlighted the importance of bridging scientific